-The Advanced tab contains a few less often used features that can help with compatibility with some software packages and devices.
+The Advanced tab contains a few less often-used features that can help with compatibility with some software packages and devices.

 Hostname in LAN

-This allows you to set the hostname of the device independent of the name shown in MCM.
+This allows you to set the hostname of the CacheDrive independent of the name shown in MCM.
 This may be useful when a file is tied to a hostname but is being shared across multiple locations with their own CacheDrives (for example Revit central files).

-Note: In ADS mode, site DNS may be a better solution than setting the hostname manually.
+In ADS mode, site DNS may be a better solution than setting the hostname manually.

 SMB Protocol Settings